Books I’ve enjoyed 009

 ‘Despair’, the detail on this is incredible

 OBSESSING Over seeds and sprouts and microgreens.
-I’ll show you a few pics, but if you’re interested go to highlights and keep an eye on stories for progress pics on my Instagram
+I’ll show you a few pics, but if you’re interested keep an eye on stories for progress pics on my Instagram

 Look at the roots on these microgreens!
 Grown in a hydroponic sprouter, they have replicated the pattern on the base of the section in which they sat